NationalAssociationOfRealtors/reso-api-server/README.md

  AUTH\_TYPE: The type of authentication supported by the RESO API Server.
 Valid values are "Basic" and "Digest".

++ OAuth2 Service

+ OAUTH2\_SERVER\_URL: The url of the OAuth2 server that can satify a userInfo request.

 ### Avoiding Duplicate Records